paulmorio/sdp/README.md

 # Lucky Number Seven

-*Murray Crichton, Roy Hotrabhvanon, Teun Kokke, Yiheng Liang, Donal O'Shea, Paul Scherer, Chris Seaton*
+*Murray Crichton, Roy Hotrabhvanon, Teun Kokke, Yiheng Liang, Paul Scherer, Chris Seaton*

 ## General Rules to Development
 - ***IMPORTANT:*** Please make sure to perform a `git pull` each time before and after you code in order to avoid integration conflicts later on.